isharamaduranga/Hostel_Management_System-Hibernate/README.md

 ## Description

-#### This Application is single Alone Application.And this Application developed for solving some problems of hostel students and gives best Efficient service for them
+#### This Application is Stand Alone Application.And this Application developed for solving some problems of hostel students and gives best Efficient service for them

 ## Main Functions of Application
 * Login Interface